Skip to main content

 • DropFromLedge is a BaseLedgeMovement component that listens to player input.

-• If not, then nothing is calculated.
+• If not, nothing is calculated.

 • LedgeAgent.DisableLedgeGrabAndDrop is called.